Adeon18/Adeon18/README.md

 # Hi there 👋

-My name is Ostap and I am a 3rd year Computer Science student of Ukrainian Catholic University and a Render Intern at Dragons Lake
+My name is Ostap and I am a 4th year CS Student at UCU and Graphics Programmer at Volmi
 ---

 ## 📚 About: